Vehicle Clock Spring fitting procedure

-There are some important components that operate through the clock spring.
+There are some important components that operate through a Vehicle Clock Spring Spiral Cable.
 So it is best and highly recommended to have an auto electrician install a clock spring.
 However, if you are savvy with car maintenance and have the tools, then you may make the decision to install yourself.
 That is entirely up to you.
 Difficulty level may be described as Easy to Moderate.

 Below is a generic and rough clock spring fitting procedure used by the author to install a replacement clock spring, sometimes called a spiral cable.
 It is not comprehensive and further steps may be necessary depending on vehicle and installation.

 How to Steps:

 - To start make sure the front wheels of the vehicle are forward aligned.
 Make sure the negative is disconnected from the battery.
 Then wait for minute or so until all the reserve current is drained from the electrical system.

 - Remove the screws and bolts that fasten the the steering wheel cover and remove the cover.